eslint/rfcs/designs/2025-base-path-in-config-objects/README.md

 ## Drawbacks

-This add more complexity to the `@eslint/config-array` package.
+This will add more complexity to the `@eslint/config-array` package.

 ## Backwards Compatibility Analysis